But there’s one really important, really useful project management tool you might not have given much thought to: Slack.

 Managing and keeping track of your task list is another crucial part of project management.
 And Slack delivers here, too.

 Slack can integrate with Wunderlist and Todoist, for example, to let you add items to your task list right from a Slack channel.
 Or you can use the To-Do bot to keep your entire task list inside of Slack.
-There are tons of ways you can use Slack to manage your task list—you just have to choose the one that works best for you!
+There are tons of ways you can use Slack for task management—you just have to choose the one that works best for you!

-You can even create your own to-do list in Slack without using an integration.
+You can even create your own Slack to-do list without using an integration.
 Adding a star to a message makes it easy to find again—just hit the “Show Starred Items” button to see all of your messages with a star.

 Pins work similarly.